 Linking or Association: This is one of the most essential part and fundamental of data mining.
 It includes establishing relationship between different events and finding patterns.

 - Sequence or path analysis: This helps in understanding the effect of different steps on one other and ultimately looking for the interrelationship between different events.

 - Classification: This can be considered as sorting but while doing this under data mining new categories might be formed which might make data easier to understand.

 Clustering: It can be considered as grouping of events/steps/data with similar characteristics under same head.
 This also helps in understanding the data better and easily.

 Forecasting: This is the ultimate need and result of data mining.
 Once number of analyses are performed the end result is information about future which is generally quantitative.
 The number thus derived influence the decision and tells us the outcome of steps taken.

 Importance/ Need of data mining

 Data holds has the power to provide user with information if it is analysed properly.
-Information can be consider as power in today’s digital world where everything is getting automated which is possible only because of presence of digital data which can be processed by machines.
+Information can be considered as power in today’s digital world where everything is getting automated which is possible only because of presence of digital data which can be processed by machines.
 Companies want to derive maximum profits for which they are required to conduct market research and various surveys than analyse them to find their strength and weaknesses.
 Data mining enables them to understand their growth and trends which will help them understand about the customer and improve their service to meet the needs of users.

 Data mining helps not only the commercial but all the sectors and plays a vital role in urban planning.
 Governmental setup uses data to prepare budget reports and allocate money by analysing the past trends and identifying the priority areas.
 It helps in understanding climate change and reduce damage in cases of disaster.

 Examples of applications of data mining

 Example 1.
 Suppose a car international manufacturer is willing to expand the sales.